-The Northwestern Connecticut Community College Student Association functions under its own constitution.
+The Northwestern Connecticut Community College Student Senate functions under its own constitution.
 All students are members of the Student Association.
 An elected Student Senate enables students to assume responsibility for the conduct of their own activities.

-To be elected to the Student Senate, a student must be in good academic standing.
+To be elected to the Student Senate, a student must be in good academic standing and currently enrolled.
 Information concerning election to the Senate and copies of its constitution are available on the College website and in the Student Activities Office.